alastairpatrick/qos/README.md

 Note that boost priority only applies when a task runs while holding a mutex; it does _not_ apply while a task is blocked waiting for a mutex to become available.

+If boost priority is not configured, the default is auto boost priority.
+In this mode, whenever a mutex is acquired, its boost priority is set to the task's priority, only if that would result in an increase.
+This often leads to the system stabilizing on suitable mutex boost priorities and, where it doesn't, they can be optimally configured.

 ### Parallel Tasks